medialab/minet/docs/cli.md

   -x, --proxy PROXY             Proxy server to use.
   -X, --request METHOD          The http method to use.
 Will default to GET.
                                 Defaults to `GET`.
+  --retries RETRIES             Number of times to retry on timeout & common
+                                network-related issues.
+Defaults to `0`.
   --spoof-user-agent            Whether to use a plausible random "User-Agent"
                                 header when making requests.
   -t, --threads THREADS         Number of threads to use.
 Will default to a